Hidden History #103 (The Skinner Who Killed a King)

-Biography: Sir William Gardiner, born circa 1450 in London, was a mercer and skinner whose marriage to Ellen Tudor, natural daughter of Jasper Tudor, Duke of Bedford, forged a vital link to the Lancastrian cause.
-Brother of London City Father, Richard Gardiner—alderman, sheriff, mayor and England’s leading wool exporter.—Wyllyam Gardynyr wielded trade and kinship to shape history.
+Biography: Sir William Gardiner, born circa 1450 in London, was London skinner whose marriage to Ellen Tudor, natural daughter of Jasper Tudor, Duke of Bedford, forged a vital link to the Lancastrian cause. kinsman of London City Father, Richard Gardiner—alderman, sheriff, mayor and England’s leading wool exporter.—Wyllyam Gardynyr wielded trade and kinship to shape history.
 At the Battle of Bosworth Market on August 22, 1485, Evidence now supports the assertion Wyllym Gardynyr struck the mortal blow via poleaxe blow to King Richard III in Redemore’s marsh, earning knighthood on the field from Henry VII alongside Sir Gilbert Talbot, Sir Rhys ap Thomas, and Humphrey Stanley.
 As Jasper Tudor’s son-in-law, his act secured the Tudor crown, but his death soon after his return to London..
 William Gardener was quietly laid to rest on the Cheapside bank at St Mildreds on the Poultry in September 1485—leaving his legacy to his son, Thomas Gardiner, and widow, Ellen.

 Claim: William Gardiner Slew Richard III and Was Knighted on the Field